- MPs expenses scandal.

 - Police accused of changing evidence.

-Rarely a day goes by without a person, company or a group making the headlines for immoral, unethical or self centred behaviour.
+Rarely a day goes by without a person, company or a group making the headlines for immoral, unethical or self-centred behaviour.

 The question being asked by more and more people is “Who can we trust?”

 I have noticed this trend growing.
-At first it was the odd occasion and it came as a surprise.
+At first, it was the odd occasion and it came as a surprise.
 Then one or two more made the headlines and we started to question.
 Now people are starting to question everyone and a culture of mistrust of everyone is growing.

-Antony Jenkins Barclays new Chief Executive said in January, “Performance assessment will be based not just on what we deliver but on how we deliver it.
+Antony Jenkins Barclays new Chief Executive once said, “Performance assessment will be based not just on what we deliver but on how we deliver it.
 We must never again be in a position of rewarding people for making the bank money in a way which is unethical or inconsistent with our values,”.
 So a global organisation coming out in favour of ‘being’ over ‘doing’.
 My only question being what is his intention?
 Is it just a PR exercise to try and turn the reputation of the Bank or is he genuine in what he is saying?…..only time will tell.

 Will we see more examples?

-I believe that the internet is the ‘game changer’ in many positive ways, and it may well be the vehicle for transparency, openness and honesty to become the norm rather than the unusual.
+I believe that the internet is the ‘game changer’ in many positive ways, and it may well be the vehicle for engendering transparency, openness and honesty to become the norm rather than the unusual.